ScottClaessens/expectationsAMAs/data/study2/README.md

 - `religiosity` - numeric, 1-7 Likert, response to the question "How religious are you?" ranging from Not At All Religious (1) to Somewhat Religious (4) to Very Religious (7)
+- `ai_familiarity` - numeric, 1-7 Likert, response to the question "How familiar
+are you with AI tools like ChatGPT?" ranging from Extremely Unfamiliar (1) to Extremely Familiar (7)
+- `ai_frequency` - numeric, 1-5 Likert, response to the question "How frequently
+do you use AI tools like ChatGPT?", possible responses include Never (1), Rarely (2), Occasionally (3), Frequently (4), and Very Frequently (5)
+- `ai_trustworthy` - numeric, 1-7 Likert, response to the question "How
+trustworthy do you think AI tools like ChatGPT are?" ranging from Extremely Untrustworthy (1) to Extremely Trustworthy (7)
 - `own_judgement_baseline` - numeric, 1-7 Likert scale, participant's own
 judgement regarding the baseline dilemma, response to the question "Do you think that [person] should [utilitarian option]?" from Definitely No (1) to Definitely